-Walt Hill has been the Executive Director of High Plains Mental Health Center in 2003 having devoted most of his career to serving the people of Northwest Kansas.
+Walt Hill has been the Executive Director of High Plains Mental Health Center since 2003, having devoted most of his career to serving the people of Northwest Kansas.
 He began his career at the Center as a Clinical Psychology Intern in 1978 and has served in many diverse roles since that time.

-Walt has also served as a member of the Governor’s Mental Health Planning Council, as an officer and presidents of the Association of Community Mental Health Centers of Kansas, as part of the implementation team that successfully bid and implemented the first Medicaid Mental Health Managed Care plan in Kansas, and currently as a member of the Board of Directors of the National Council of Community Behavioral Health.
+Walt has also previously served as a member of the Governor’s Mental Health Planning Council and as an officer and president of the Association of Community Mental Health Centers of Kansas, as part of the implementation team that successfully bid and implemented the first Medicaid Mental Health Managed Care plan in Kansas, and as a past member of the Board of Directors of the National Council of Community Behavioral Health.